idobarel/root-kit/README.md

 # Give permissions to install.sh:
 $ chmod +x install.sh

-# Run install.sh | Download the requirements and install the setup
+# Run install.sh | Download the requirements and install the app
 $ ./install.sh

 # Run the app: